 One of the important functions of dopamine is in signaling reward activity.
 When a dopamine spike happens in a specific area of the brain (called the NAc), it signifies that whatever is happening at that moment is “surprisingly” good.
 The parentheses are there to remind you that the brain doesn’t really get surprised, but the dopamine spike is like a reward signal detector, when it goes up, good things are happening.

 Well guess what?
-When a crystal-meth addict stops taking meth, the levels of dopamine in the brain go down.
+During crystal meth withdrawal, when a crystal-meth user stops using meth, the levels of dopamine in the brain go down.
 To make matters worse, the long-term meth use has caused a decrease in the number of dopamine receptors available which means there’s not only less dopamine, but fewer receptors to activate.
 It’s not a surprise than that people who quit meth find themselves in a state of anhedonia, or an inability to feel pleasure.
 Once again, unlike the heroin withdrawal symptoms, anhedonia doesn’t make you throw up and sweat, but it’s a pretty horrible state to be in.
 Things that bring a smile to a normal person’s face just don’t work on most crystal-meth addicts who are new to recovery.
 As if that wasn’t bad enough, it can take as long as two years of staying clean for the dopamine function of an ex meth-addict to look anything like a normal person’s.

 This anhedonia state can often lead to relapse in newly recovered addicts who are simply too depressed to go on living without a drug that they know can bring back a sense of normalcy to their life.
 The use of crystal-meth causes the sought-after spike in dopamine levels that helps relieve that anhedonic state.